Learning Pathway

 Professional Practice

-For heritage professionals navigating institutional constraints (2–3 hours)
+For teachers, museum professionals, and heritage practitioners navigating contested heritage (2–3 hours)

 Overview